For Senior Subject Course Selection information please click here

 International Student Course Restrictions

 International students should be advised that they are not eligible to participate in fully funded STAR or GATEWAY courses because these courses are only funded for New Zealand residents.
-Examples of courses that are fully funded are PAT and all GATEWAY courses.
-In addition Sports Academy, the First Aid component of Yr 12 Health, and the Year 13 Philosophy university course are STAR funded and are therefore not eligible for International students.
-Course information should make this clear at the start of the year.
+Examples of courses that are fully STAR funded are PAT and all GATEWAY courses.
+In addition at Year 13, Sports Academy, and the Year 13 Philosophy university course are STAR funded and are therefore International students are not eligible to take these courses.

 Links to Departmental Websites